ThomasMott/fg/posts/learning-new-skills-for-free.md

 ### Sololearn *(C#)*

-[Sololearn has the world's largest collection of FREE programming courses](#) to learn how to code.
-Learn Python, C++, JavaScript, Java, jQuery, machine learning, data science, and more.
-You receive a certificate for each course that you complete.
+[Sololearn has the world's largest collection of FREE programming courses](https://www.sololearn.com).
+Options including: Python, C++, JavaScript, Java, jQuery, machine learning, data science.
+As a bonus you receive a certificate for each course you complete.

-While a bit frustrating to progress in a language you already know, [SoloLearn can be an awesome learning tool for the fundamentals](#).
+While a bit frustrating to progress in a language you already know, [SoloLearn can be an awesome learning tool for the fundamentals](https://www.sololearn.com).

 <br>